 We understand that a lot of employers will have got their calculations of furlough pay/grant amounts wrong.

 There are obvious issues if an employer pays out too much by way of furlough pay (as they will have paid out more than they can legitimately claim for under the Job Retention Scheme) but there are also serious ramifications where they do not pay out enough by way of furlough pay (that is, where they have paid out less than the ‘reference pay’ as calculated under the scheme rules).
-Indeed it could mean that the employer is not actually eligible to make a claim for a grant from the Job Retention Scheme.
+Indeed, it could mean that the employer is not actually eligible to make a claim for a grant from the Job Retention Scheme.

 More generally, we are working hard to try to identify the most pressing questions, issues and concerns around the scheme and HMRC's guidance so that we can put them to HMRC and government.
 Please contact us with any questions or comments that you have so that we can try to get the situation clarified, and guidance updated and expanded as much as possible.